BIP: Engineering Ethics

 Our partner universities are requested to send the nomination by email to our international coordinator.

-The nomination should include the name of the student, date of birth, gender, and email address.
+The nomination should include the name of the student, date of birth, and email address.

 After the student has been nominated we will register the person in the online mobility programme SoleMove and s/he will get an email with a link to the programme and a user name and password.

-Participation is limited to 10-20 students to ensure an interactive experience.
+Participation is limited to 10-25 students, and about 3 students/university to ensure an interactive experience.

 Please note that we only accept students nominated by our partners.
 Nominations from the students themselves are not accepted.